Service

 What Owners Usually Need This Scope To Solve

-• Balanced coordination between office and industrial components
+• Balanced coordination between customer-facing office and industrial service bay components from preconstruction forward

-• Useful handoff of service bays, support spaces, and access areas
+• Useful handoff of service bays, support spaces, and customer access areas that are operational at turnover

 Local Fit